Skip to Main Content

 Who is my insurance company?

 Plan participants should tell medical providers the insurance is through Trustmark.
 Trustmark manages the confirmation of benefits, eligibility, and processing of claims.
 The Trustmark insurance plan uses the Aetna Signature Administrators network of providers.
-Please do not tell providers you have Aetna insurance as this will result in providers not being able to verify your benefits.
+Please do not tell providers you have Aetna insurance, as this will result in providers not being able to verify your benefits.

 Is health insurance required for all Postdoctoral IRTA/CRTA and VF trainees?